naikibro/5mobd/README.md

 ### 3. My Shopping Screen

-- Displays your current shopping list
+- Displays your current shopping list from Firestore
+- Per-user shopping lists (isolated by user ID)
 - Shows quantity controls for each item
 - Remove items with confirmation dialog
+- Real-time updates to cloud database
 - Total price calculation
 - Empty state when no items are added